 Erythrasma is a common chronic skin condition affecting the skin folds.
 The slowly enlarging patches of pink to brown dry skin are caused by an infection by the bacterium Corynebacterium minutissimum.

-A stye (hordeolum) is an inflamed, swollen growth of the eyelid.
-Styes can occur at the edge of the eyelid or farther up the lid on either the inner (tarsal side) or the outer (skin side) of the lid.
+A stye (hordeolum) is a local, acutely inflamed growth (swelling, lesion) of the eyelid.
+They can occur at the lid margin or farther up the lid on either the inner (tarsal) side or the outer (skin) side of the lid.
 A chalazion is the chronic form of a stye, and its cellular makeup is different than that of a stye.Both the meibomian and sebaceous oil glands of the lid can be involved in this process, which begins with a blockage of the normal openings of these glands, leading to the swelling.
 Typically, there is bacterial contamination.